-Why did you choose to do a Bootcamp over self-study?
+Why did you choose to do a bootcamp over self study?

-I chose to do a coding Bootcamp because I had self-studied for over a year while working full time so I dragged myself home after work and tried to study with free online courses.
+I chose to do a coding bootcamp because I had self studied for over a year while working full time so I dragged myself home after work and tried to study with free online courses.
 I found that I was doing these coding exercises, having no understanding of the foundations behind all the things that I was learning and I'd forget the thing I was learning the next day because I moved on to something else and had really nothing to ground it.
 I knew that if I did an intensive course surrounded by teachers who are supportive and could answer my billion questions about "what is this relate to" and "how am I going to use this" it was going to be really useful for me.

 What was the most challenging part of the bootcamp and what did you enjoy the most?

 The most challenging part of the bootcamp was the emotional aspect of doing something I've never done before and something that was really outside the type of thought processes and mentality that I'm used to.
 I come from quite an analytical background so to move into building things was really exciting but also really difficult mentally.
-It was just such wild ride to do something I've never done before but it was really worth it in the sense that I finished the bootcamp knowing that I've learned something that I've never learned in my life and that I've changed my brain to think in a completely different way.
+It was just such wild ride to do something I've never done before but it was really worth it in the sense that I finished the bootcamp knowing that I've learnt something that I've never learnt in my life and that I've changed my brain to think in a completely different way.

 What was your experience upon leaving Le Wagon?

 My interview process after leaving Le Wagon has been incredible.
 The day after putting in my application to the biggest consultancy in Australia I got a call from recruitment.
-I have to say that definitely, that wouldn't have happened in my previous roles and I think that's because when you career transition it's something so special that recruiters and companies look out for because you've challenged yourself to move completely outside of your comfort zone and do something that still not many people in Australia are doing and I think it gave me an incredible heads start in terms of other competition in the field.
+I have to say that definitely that wouldn't have happened in my previous roles and I think that's because when you career transition it's something so special that recruiters and companies look out for because you've challenged yourself to move completely outside of your comfort zone and do something that still not many people in Australia are doing and I think it gave me an incredible heads start in terms of other competition in the field.

 What did you like about the space?

-During my time at Le Wagon I really liked the fact that it was in a co-working space because I was surrounded by entrepreneurs and tech startups.
+During my time at Le Wagon I really liked the fact that it was in a co-working space because I was surrounded by entrepreneurs and tech start ups.
 I could really see how what I was learning was going to be applied.
 I made great connections and also learn about the industry that I was soon going to be a part of.